lab64makerspace/intro2PCBdesign/Overview & Details/Week_1/README.md

 # Week 1 - PCB Structure & Design Workflow

+The main goals for this week are:

+### For the Activity -
+* to go through the steps to generate all the files needed to fabricate a board, and
+* to send your first PCB out for fabrication

+The Activity material may be found [HERE](../Week_1/Week_1_Activity).

+### For the Content -
+* to understand *why* we might want to make a printed circuit board (PCB)
+* to understand *why* we are doing all this work, that is *what* is the goal we are trying to achieve

+These questions are (hopefully) answered in this week's *Content* section.
 Our main goals for this week are :

 For the Activity -